 Photos: Patek Philippe

 Patek Philippe Regulator with Annual Calendar Ref.
-5235 automatic wrist watch specification
+5235 automatic watch specification

 Price: $53,500 (MSRP)